tjvantoll/articles/speaking-tips/article.md

 Ok that’s it for now.
 I have a lot to say because speaking has been very important to me over the last 6–7 years of my life, and it’s opened up a ton of opportunities that I wouldn’t have had otherwise.

 Hopefully you found these tips helpful.
 If so let me know, because I could easily come up with 5 more 😉

+> **TIP**: If you want to see me speak in person I’ll be at [DevReach in Sofia, Bulgaria in October](https://www.telerik.com/devreach), and at at [jsMobileConf in Boston in November](https://jsmobileconf.com/).
+Both are great events.